Teen Sexting Laws and Penalties

 By , J.D.

-Updated by Rebecca Pirius, Attorney · Mitchell Hamline School of Law
+Updated by Rebecca Pirius, Attorney Mitchell Hamline School of Law

 "Sexting" refers to the sending and receiving of sexually explicit or nude images through texting, social media, messaging, email, or other electronic means.
+Teen sexting remains a concerning and prevalent issue, especially in light of advancing technology, malicious scams, and bullying and harassing behaviors.

-Teen Sexting Laws
+State Laws on Teen Sexting

 • New York didn't enact teen sexting laws.
-Rather, it created a diversion program that allows a court to divert the case out of the criminal justice system.
+Rather, it created a diversion program that allows a court to divert the case out of the justice system.
 Teens who successfully complete an education program and any other diversion requirements can get the charges dismissed.

 Teen sexting laws prohibit both sending and receiving explicit images.
 However, it isn't really possible to prevent someone else from sending you a photo.
 Because of that, sexting laws typically prohibit "receiving and keeping" any explicit images.

-If, for example, a teen receives an explicit or pornographic image from someone else, the teen hasn't violated a sexting law unless the teen chooses to keep the image.
+If, for example, a teen receives an explicit or pornographic image from someone else, the teen hasn't violated a sexting law unless the teen chooses to keep (or share) the image.
 It may also be enough to avoid a sexting conviction if the person receiving the message tried to delete it but was unable to.
 For instance, it's a complete defense in Texas if a teen receives an unsolicited sext and destroys the image within a reasonable time.

 • Warning.
 Juvenile judges can choose to punish a teen who commits a sexting offense with a verbal warning without requiring any other penalty.